greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Class-Notes.markdown

 * LA Stat.
 Ann.
 14:42
 * Basic aggravated rape statute
 * Has to be some aggravating factor in order to be eligible for DP.

+## September 11
+* One-way ratchet argument - Judicial decisions that restricting DP create uncertainty about whether new laws will be struck down which creates a disincentive to creating new DP laws, and the court then takes the lack of new DP laws as evidence of consensus against DP.
+* Juve transfer - A defendant in the age range where there's discretion for whether to try as an adult is put into the adult judicial system.
+* *Miller* doesn't care very much about the number of jurisdictions that offer a particular sentence.

+## September 12
+*